 - Museums, Heritage and Tourism

 - (edited with Regna Darnell) Histories of Anthropology Annual.
 Lincoln: University of Nebraska Press.
-Volumes 1-7 published 2005-2011; volumes 8 and 9 in press, volume 10 in preparation
+Volumes 1-13 published 2005-2019; volume 14 in press, volume 15 in preparation

 - (edited with Regna Darnell) Celebrating a Century of the American Anthropological Association: Presidential Portraits.
 Lincoln: University of Nebraska Press and the American Anthropological Association.